-In the Slovenian village of Zabiče, he was then arrested by two police officers.
-They called another vehicle, in which the respondent was brought to a nearby police station.
-At this point, the respondent had difficulties walking, because his feet were in a bad condition due to frostbites.
-Reportedly one police officer kicked the respondent onto the backside of his legs, to push him into the vehicle.
+In the Slovenian village of Zabiče, he was then arrested by two officers thought to be members of the local police.
+They called another vehicle, in which the respondent reports that he was brought to a nearby police station.
+At this point, the respondent had difficulties walking, because his feet were in a bad condition due to frostbite.
+Reportedly one police officer kicked the respondent on the backside of his legs, to push him into the vehicle.
 As he did not feel safe on his feet, he fell down and had to crawl on the ground towards the vehicle.
-He was driven to a nearby police station.
+He states that he was then driven to a nearby police station.

-At this station 3 other Slovenian officers were present.
-He was interrogated, his personal data, and his fingerprints were taken and he had to sign a paper that he did not understand as there was no translator present.
+At this station 3 other officers, also described as Slovenian police, were present.
+The respondent reports that he was interrogated, his personal data, and his fingerprints were taken and he had to sign a paper that he did not understand as there was no translator present.

 The respondent asked for asylum but did not understand if they accepted his request or not.
 When they took his fingerprints and personal data, he assumed that he was started his asylum procedure.
-After the interrogation, the police officers in the station took away the money and his phone that the respondent was carrying on him.
+After the interrogation, the police officers in the station reportedly took away his money and the phone that the respondent was carrying on him.
 He claims that he was also struck by the authorities who used their feet and hands.

 The respondent sustained light injuries on his feet and head and therefore asked to see a doctor.
 Eventually, they brought him to a doctor, but he only checked his body temperature.
 The respondent assumed that this was a sort of test for Covid-19.

-Directly from the doctor, the respondent was brought to the Croatian border in a Slovenian police van.
-At this spot he was handed over to Croatian authorities, that then drove him to the Bosnian border.
+Directly from the doctor, the respondent was brought to the Croatian border in what he described to be a Slovenian police van.
+At this spot he describes being handed over to Croatian authorities, that then drove him to the Bosnian border.
 He was told to leave the car in a spot near the Bosnian city of Bihac, an area called Baljevac.
 In that location, the Croatian authorities told him to go back to Bosnia.
-He walked back to Velika Kladusa, which was a way of nearly 90 km.
+He walked back to Velika Kladusa, which was a journey of nearly 90 km.